KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: Evaluation on Terminal Bench 2.0

 \section{Evaluation on Terminal Bench~2.0}

-Before we discuss a crucial aspect of KISS Sorcar, the system prompt, in a lengthy section, we describe the evaluation outcome of KISS Sorcar on the Terminal Bench 2.0, which was also recently used by the Cursor agent of Composer 2.0.
+Before we discuss the system prompt in a lengthy section, we describe the evaluation outcome of KISS Sorcar on the Terminal Bench 2.0, which was also recently used by the Cursor agent of Composer 2.0.

 We evaluate our system on Terminal Bench~2.0,\footnote{\url{https://www.tbench.ai/}} a benchmark comprising 89 diverse terminal-based programming tasks, ranging from building legacy compilers and configuring servers to solving cryptanalysis challenges and training machine-learning models.
 Each task runs in an isolated Docker container; a separate verifier automatically judges the result.
 We use the Harbor\footnote{\url{https://github.com/harbor-framework/harbor}} framework to orchestrate execution, and Claude Opus~4.6 as the underlying LLM.
 We do not modify the general system prompt or inject Terminal Bench 2.0-specific instructions during the evaluation.
-We carried out our evaluation on a 2025 MacBook Air 15".
+We carried out our evaluation on a 2025 MacBook Air 15" with an M4 processor and 24GB RAM.